Thailand Travel Information

 There are 10, 5, 2 and 1 baht coins and 50 and 25 satangs.
 Outside of banks and very large department stores satang is not generally accepted as payment.
 If you try and give beggars satang they will refuse!

-Most foreign currencies and travellers' cheques are easily changed at banks, hotels or money changers, All major credit cards are widely accepted throughout Thailand.
+Most foreign currencies and travelers' cheques are easily changed at banks, hotels or money changers, All major credit cards are widely accepted throughout Thailand.

 There are three major English language daily papers-The Bangkok Post, The Nation and Thailand Times.
 International newspapers and magazines are readily available in Bangkok, Chiang Mai, Pattaya and Phuket.
 Phuket Gazette is the newspaper to read to stay up-to-date on what's happening in Phuket.